ViraHarasymiv/lab8/README.md

 # Lab 1: Page Object Model & TestNG
 The project is made by using Page Object Model and TestNG framework.
 Log4j is used for logging events.
 All logs are saved in the directory named logs (target/logs/appTest.log).

-Selenium's source code is made available under the Apache 2.0 license.

 The target website is [BPB PUBLICATIONS](http://practice.bpbonline.com/index.php).

 - The "DataProvider" annotation is used in order to pass multiple parameters to the Creating New Account test with invalid data.
 Using DataProviders, we can easily pass multiple values to a test in just one execution cycle.